Living in Fleetwood Surrey BC [Best Neighbourhoods in Surrey Canada]

 Outdoors & Nature

 • Fleetwood Park: the centrepiece.
 Nature trails, picnic shelters, sports fields, playgrounds, & year-round community programming.
+It's also home to Fleetwood Gardens, one of the most beautiful & well-maintained gardens in all of Surrey, & not something you want to miss, especially in the springtime.

 • Francis Park: known for its scenic walking paths, host to the annual Fleetwood Festival.